bata24/gef/README.md

 * `xp`: is a shortcut for physical memory dump.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/xp.png)
 * `qreg`: displays the register values from qemu-monitor (allows to get like `$cs` even under qemu 2.x).
-    * It is shortcut for `monitor info registers`.
+    * It is a shortcut for `monitor info registers`.
     * It also prints the details of the each bit of the system register when x64/x86.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/qreg.png)
 * `sysreg`: pretty prints system registers.
-    * It is the result of `info registers` with filtering general registers.
+    * It shows `info registers` results, excluding general registers.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/sysreg.png)
 * `msr`: reads/writes MSR (Model Specific Registers) value by embedding/executing dynamic assembly.
-    * Supported on only x64 and x86.
+    * Supported on x64 and x86.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/msr.png)
 * `kbase`: displays the kernel base address.
 * `kversion`: displays the kernel version.